calm parenting

 Mothers Get Separation Anxiety Too

-This morning I led a workshop about helping children heal from separation anxiety.
-It felt a little ironic to me since lately I’ve been the one experiencing separation anxiety.
-After using the Hand In Hand tools many times to help my now 8-year-old daughter heal from her own separation fears, she hardly ever experiences it
+We work hard to help our children heal from separation anxiety.
+Lately I’ve been the one experiencing separation anxiety.
+After using the Hand In Hand Tools many times to help my now 8-year-old daughter heal from her own separation fears,

 Read More »